-14. BID / PROPOSAL IRREGULARITIES
+14. BID IRREGULARITIES / PROPOSAL IRREGULARITIES

-- 1. The Manager of Procurement Services will exercise judgement in determining compliant bid submissions and consult with the PRP when a bid irregularity or proposal irregularity occurs to which a remedy is not determined in: - SCHEDULE C1 BID IRREGULARITIES (Applicable to Hard Copy Bidding Only); - SCHEDULE C2 BID IRREGULARITIES (Applicable to Electronic Bidding Only); - SCHEDULE D1 PROPOSAL IRREGULARITIES (Applicable to Hard Copy Bidding Only); or - 4.
-SCHEDULE D2 PROPOSAL IRREGULARITIES (Applicable to Electronic Bidding Only). - 2.
+- 1. The Manager of Procurement Services will exercise judgement in determining compliant bid submissions and consult with the PRP when a bid irregularity or proposal irregularity occurs to which a remedy is not determined in: - 1.
+SCHEDULE C BID IRREGULARITIES; or - 2.
+SCHEDULE D PROPOSAL IRREGULARITIES. - 2.
 The description and remedies in the schedules are not to be considered an exhaustive list of all possible irregularities for bids or proposals; - 3.
-The Manager of Procurement Services, after consultation with the PRP, may reject a bid or proposal submission based on a bid or proposal irregularity not listed in the description that is considered a material irregularity; and - 4.
+The Manager of Procurement Services, after consultation with the PRP, may reject a bid or proposal submission based on a bid irregularity or proposal irregularity not listed in the description that is considered a material irregularity; and - 4.
 Bidders whose bids or proposals are rejected due to an irregularity will be notified prior to any award of contract.